-We provide routine, outpatient behavioral health services including:
+We provide consistent, outpatient mental health services including:

-Individual Therapy – Clients work one-on-one with a counselor in a safe, accepting and confidential environment to explore their feelings, beliefs, or behaviors, to work through challenges, change behavior or enjoy personal growth.
+Individual Therapy – Clients work 1:1 with a counselor in a safe, accepting and confidential environment to explore their feelings, beliefs, or behaviors, to work through challenges, change behavior and enjoy personal growth.

 Art Therapy – involves the use of creative techniques such as drawing, painting, collage, coloring, or sculpting to help people express themselves creatively.
 The counselor is an assistant in the creative process, and active participant in facilitating visual self-expression.
 These are experiences that emphasize interaction through experiential, tactile, and visual exchanges, not just verbal communication, between the client and therapist.
 Art therapy helps children, adolescents, and adults explore their emotions, improve self-esteem, manage addictions, relieve stress, improve symptoms of anxiety and depression, and cope with a physical illness or disability.